Neutral / cushion / high arch

 Asics Noosa FF 2 size and fit

-The Asics Noosa FF 2 has a standard running shoe length.
+The Noosa FF 2 from Asics has a standard running shoe length.
 It follows the choices of consumers when it comes to size.
 The available width for the women’s version is B – Medium; for men, it’s D – Medium.
 The semi-curved shape of this running shoe mimics the natural curve of the human foot.

 The outsole unit of the Asics Noosa FF 2 features two rubber compounds.
 The first one is the AHAR® or Asics High Abrasion Rubber, which is layered on the heel section.
 It protects against wear and tear.
 It also offers surface grip, which is vital during the running session.
 Additionally, it’s designed to last long.

 DuraSponge® is made up of blown AHAR®, which is a spongy and responsive version of the standard version of the technology.
 It’ placed explicitly in the forefoot area.
 As it delivers protection and traction, it also affords additional cushioning and rebound during the toe-off phase.